ivogeorg/ce-learning-progression-003-screensavers-part1/learning-progression.md

 #### 2. Apply
 [[toc](#table-of-contents)]

-1. `[<lernact-prac>]`Create an array of the numbers 1 to 100, inclusive.
+1. Create an array of the numbers 1 to 100, inclusive.
 Do not waste your time typing the numbers.
 Write a loop and use the appropriate array method to add elements.
 In a separate loop, display the last 17 numbers.
-2. `[<lernact-prac>]`Using the method of the [Sieve of Eratosthenes](https://www.smartickmethod.com/blog/math/operations-and-algebraic-thinking/divisibility/prime-numbers-sieve-eratosthenes/), update your program from 1.2.1 to go through the array and leave only the prime numbers.
+2. Using the method of the [Sieve of Eratosthenes](https://www.smartickmethod.com/blog/math/operations-and-algebraic-thinking/divisibility/prime-numbers-sieve-eratosthenes/), update your program from 1.2.1 to go through the array and leave only the prime numbers.
 Show the remaining numbers in a loop.
-3. `[<lernact-prac>]`Modify the program from Example 1.1.10 so that the snake appears from the center, goes to the top left corner and returns back.
+3. Modify the program from Example 1.1.10 so that the snake appears from the center, goes to the top left corner and returns back.

 #### 3. Present
 [[toc](#table-of-contents)]